Good Advice Versus God's Advice

 You can also send us your prayer requests

-Speaker and author Leah Adams is the founder of The Point Ministries.
+Speaker and author Leah Adams is founder of The Point Ministries.
 Her passion is for others to understand the grace and second chances offered by Jesus to all who ask.
 She is a CLASS certified speaker and the author of From the Trash Pile to the Treasure Chest: Creating a Godly Legacy Bible study.
 Leah is a regular contributor at CBN.com and Internet Café Devotions.
 She and her husband, Greg, live in northern Georgia.
+Please visit her website at www.leahadams.org.

 Log in or create an account to post a comment.